mirumee/ariadne-website/website/versioned_docs/version-0.7.0/types-reference.md

 Should return a `dict`.

-> **Note**: Because creation of GraphQL response occurs before request handling finishes, `format` is called before `request_finished` and is last possible time to run extension's logic that requires it's result to be returned to client.
+> **Note**: Because creation of GraphQL response occurs before request handling finishes, `format` is called before `request_finished` and is last possible time to run extension's logic that requires it's result to be returned to the client.

 ##### Example